Stay updated

 EDFAA Library changes

-• Four refurbished Group Study Rooms in new locations.
+• Four refurbished Group Study Rooms available.

 • Accessibility improvements, with access via the Education Building lift during operating hours.

-On re-opening, please be aware that the south side of the floor will be an active building site, for your own safety please follow all posted safety signage.
 As part of the Nedlands Campus uplift, the south side of the floor will be repurposed as a new teaching facility administered by the Department of Nursing.
 At this stage we expect building works to complete mid-year.
 There may be occasional noise disruptions however we will endeavour to keep these to a minimum.
 Thank you for your patience during this period.

 Reid Library Memory Book